FelixPlastik/AI-and-I/101 best poster bot/README.md

 ## `resume`
 Sadly our poster did not make it in the 100 best.
 It seemed that it lacked some parameters for judging it properly.
-The problems of our collaboration are: <br>
-1. too random design <br>2. dataset is too small <br>3. posters are designed in layers like color, form, typography, humor, inspiration, personal style <br>4. poster had no informational layer. (announcement to an event)
+The problems of our collaboration are:   1. too random design <br>2. dataset is too small <br>3. posters are designed in layers like color, form, typography, humor, inspiration, personal style <br>4. poster had no informational layer. (announcement to an event)
 In the following, I propose a draft of how different artificial intelligences could be used together, to really replace the creative process of designing a poster:
 ![a](img/proposal-poster-bot.png)
 <br><br><br><br><br>